IORoot/puppeteer__creator-studio--instagram/README.md

 Warning - If you do not do this, then chromium will not upload any videos to the creator studio because it will not recognise those file formats.

+## Docker on Heroku

+The DockerFile now uses the $PORT environment variable because Heroku randomly assigns one on the container.

 ## Description

 This puppeteer script will automatically open up a new page, visit (or login) to